tzc1234/innerring-legal/index.md

 ### 1.2 Information Automatically Collected
 - **Device Tokens**: For sending push notifications
-- **Device Information**: Device type, operating system version for compatibility
+- **Device Information**: Device type and operating system version for compatibility
-- **Usage Data**: Crash reports and error logs to improve app stability
 - **Cache Data**: Local storage of messages and contacts for offline access

 ## 2. How We Use Your Information